alexalexyang/supermeowkat/README.md

 # Upcoming features

-- Google Analytics
+- Refine SEO features
+- Fix artwork portion of artwork page
 - Search function for content on site
-- Refine SEO features
 - Path prefixes like /blog and /art although I've no idea how to do this because the usual `onCreateNode` doesn't expose the right APIs to grab posts from directories

 # For developers